 When to Visit Disneyland for the Most Magic

-Go in the middle of the week during less busy times of the year.
-When fewer people are around, it's easier to interact with everyone.
-You might get to kiss Donald Duck or dance with Pinocchio.
-You'll spend more time having fun and less time waiting for it.
+To pack in maximum park, visit in the middle of the week during less busy times of the year.
+When fewer people are around, it's easier to enjoy the company of your family and friends.
+You might even get to kiss Donald Duck or dance with Pinocchio.
+You'll spend more time having fun and less time waiting.

-Overall, Disneyland is the second-busiest theme park in the world according to the Themed Entertainment Association, with more than 18 million visitors per year.
-No matter when you go, you won't be alone.
+Overall, Disneyland is the second-busiest theme park in the world, according to the Themed Entertainment Association, with more than 18 million visitors per year.
+(No surprise that Disney World is tops.)
+No matter when you visit, you won't be alone.

-If you hate crowds but can't go during a less-busy time, check these tips for how to stay out of line and spend more time having fun and less time waiting.
+If you hate crowds but can't go during a less-busy time, check these tips on how to stay out of lines and spend more time having fun and less time waiting.

-If avoiding crowds is your number one goal, these are the least busy times at Disneyland:
+If avoiding crowds is your number one goal, these are the least busy windows at Disneyland:

 - First full week of January through the middle of February

-- Third Tuesday of February to mid-March (when spring break starts)
+- Third Tuesday of February to mid-March (when spring break starts for many schools)

 - Mid-April through the third week of May